bbb

 • The Shot Drill

 For the Shot Drill exercise, the prisoner would have to pick up a cannonball, lift it to their chest and carry it to the far end of the yard and put it down.
-This process was then repeated all day.
+Then, the process was repeated all day.

 • Oakum-Picking

 Prisoners would have to untwist old tar-covered ropes from ships to separate the fibres.
-These fibres were then used to patch cracks in the hull of ships and fill prison mattresses.
+These fibres helped to patch cracks in the hull of ships and fill prison mattresses.
 The process of oakum-picking would make the hands of the prisoners’ cramp and bleed and they would have to do this for long periods of time.

 • The Crank Handle

-The Crank was a mechanical handle which prisoners were forced to turn thousands of times, for absolutely no reason.
-The slang term ‘Screw’ for a prison officer has its origin in the fact that officers were able to tighten the mechanism that makes the prisoners work harder.
+The Crank was a mechanical handle which prisoners had to turn thousands of times.
+For absolutely no reason!
+The slang term ‘Screw’ for a prison officer has its origin in the fact that officers were able to tighten the mechanism.
+This then made the prisoners work harder.

 • The Capstan

-The Capstan was an Oxford Castle speciality and there is still visible evidence at the base of St George’s Tower.
-Usually, the capstan was used to draw up the anchor on ships, however, the capstan at Oxford Prison was used to pump water from the castle millstream into a water-tank on an upper floor of the tower.
-This was then used to provide water throughout the prison, notably for the laundry.
-The capstan consisted of a large wheel with eight spokes, of which 16 men would be strapped to the spokes 2 by 2.
+The Capstan was an Oxford Castle speciality.
+There is still visible evidence at the base of St George’s Tower.
+Usually, the capstan helped to draw up the anchor on ships.
+However, the capstan at Oxford Prison pumped water from the castle millstream into a water-tank on an upper floor of the tower.
+This then provided water throughout the prison, notably for the laundry.
+So, the capstan consisted of a large wheel with eight spokes.
+Normally, 16 men were strapped to the spokes 2 by 2.

 Victorian crime and punishment included the capstan wheel, which left grooves in the ground.

-The aim of Victorian hard labour in the prison regime was to crush the spirit of inmates and force them to mend their ways.
-Prisoners were kept in silence during work and the tasks were tedious and often useless.
-Hard labour was formally abolished in 1948.
+The aim of Victorian hard labour in the prison regime was to crush the spirit of inmates.
+Also, to force them to mend their ways.
+Prisoners had to stay silent during work.
+Moreover, tasks were tedious and often useless.
+The government formally abolished hard labour in 1948.

 Learn more about crime and punishment during the Victorian era by visiting Oxford Castle & Prison.
 Book now: https://www.oxfordcastleandprison.co.uk/